Overview

 - Spatial Data Analysis: Excellent for geographic and spatial datasets

-- Non-parametric Modeling: No assumptions about functional form
+- Non-parametric Modelling: No assumptions about functional form

 - Bayesian Framework: Full posterior inference with uncertainty quantification